Choosing the Best Electrode Material for EDM of Carbides

 Determining the right set of parameters for job success can require time, attention, and careful fine tuning.
-And unless you have an excellent working relationship with your machine supplier support team, you’ll have little luck there — especially if you’re working against the clock.
+And unless you have an excellent working relationship with your machine supplier support team, you may have little luck there — especially if you’re working against the clock.

-What is Wear Resistance?
+What is wear resistance?

 - End wear is the amount of material burned away from the bottom of the material to the depth of the electrode to the cavity.